digiPr1me/helpermon/README.md

 > game are the property of their owners.
 Nothing from the game is contained
 > here; what the bots need, they learn from your own screen.

-Three automation tools for Digimon UP running in LDPlayer, plus a launcher and a setup wizard.
-There is a fourth, smaller thing in the launcher window: a passive helper that watches the game's main screen while Helpermon is open, collects the bond token from your partner and keeps Auto Spend for Hologram Tickets running.
-It has no Start button, only a switch.
+Automation tools for Digimon UP running in LDPlayer.

 ----------------------------------------------------------------------------------------------------------------------------------